microsoft/intelligence-toolkit/DEPLOYING.md

 Deploying your app effectively is crucial for making it accessible to users.
 We present three robust options that cater to different requirements and preferences, whether you're looking for simplicity, scalability, or specific infrastructure.

-- **Using Streamlit Cloud:** Ideal for those who prefer a straightforward and cost-effective deployment solution.
-Streamlit Cloud is perfect for quickly deploying Streamlit apps with minimal setup and no need for managing infrastructure.

 - **Using Azure:** A powerful option for those who are already integrated into the Microsoft ecosystem or need advanced cloud services.
 Azure offers robust performance, scalability, and a suite of tools that are beneficial for apps requiring Microsoft-specific integrations or high availability.

 - **Using AWS:** Known for its versatility and comprehensive cloud solutions, AWS is suitable for developers seeking a highly scalable and flexible deployment environment.
 It is apt for those with diverse app requirements and offers a range of services, from simple hosting to complex machine learning models.

 Each of these options has its own strengths, and your choice will depend on the specific needs and constraints of your project.
 The following sections provide detailed guides on deploying your app using each of these platforms.

 # Requirements for the app